chriptus13/AED-1718/README.md

 ## Authors

-These exercises were solvde with [Cláudio Bartolomeu](https://github.com/cbartolomeu).
+These exercises were solved with [Cláudio Bartolomeu](https://github.com/cbartolomeu).